yrro/pam_subuid/README.md

 feedback (or pull requests!)

 ⚠️ I'm not an expert C programmer!
-I've used GNU extensions and probably committed other sins that may turn the stomach of seasoned systems programmers.
+I've used GNU extensions and probably committed other sins that may turn the stomach of seasoned systems programmers!
+🙇

 subuid entries will be allocated from the range defined in `login.defs(5)` by `SUB_UID_MIN` and `SUB_UID_MAX`.
 The number of entries is determined by